Battle of Bronkhorstspruit: Background

 Successive British governments debated colonial policy over the next couple of decades, but despite repeated calls from administrators for the forced merger and federalisation of the southern African states under British control, a hands-off, anti-expansion policy remained in place.
-The discovery of diamonds in 1867 and gold in 1873 changed this thinking; rather than viewing south Africa as too complex and costly, the British saw the potential for an economic boom.
+The discovery of diamonds in 1867 and gold in 1873 changed this thinking; rather than viewing South Africa as too complex and costly, the British saw the potential for an economic boom.
 Along with other socio-political factors, this led to the annexation of Griqualand West in 1873, and the South African Republic in 1877.

-The Transvaal region had a population of around 36,000 to 45,000 Boers, mostly spread around the countryside on their farms, and around 5,000 British settlers.
-(Note: The white population of the Transvaal was heavily outnumbered by the native African population, which numbered between 700,000 and 800,000.)
-Pretoria, the capital, had a population of roughly 2,250.
+The Transvaal region had a population of 36000 to 45000 Boers, mostly spread around the countryside on farms, and around 5000 British settlers.
+(Note: The white population of the Transvaal was heavily outnumbered by the native African population, which numbered between 700000 and 800000.)
+Pretoria, the capital, had a population of roughly 2250.
 The majority of the Boer population opposed the annexation, and considered the British to be an occupying force.
 The Boers sent political delegations to London in 1877 and 1878, but on both occasions their pleas to reverse the annexation were rejected.
-By the end of 1879 British defeats of the Zulu and Bapedi, both of which had previously raided in the region, eliminated them as significant threats to the Boers.
+By the end of 1879, British defeats of the Zulu and Bapedi, both of which had previously raided in the region, eliminated them as significant threats to the Boers.
 As a result, the majority of the Boer population no longer saw the need for the protective presence of British troops and administrators in the Transvaal.
 Demonstrations were held against what was seen as an unjustifiable and unnecessary occupation.
 By March 1880 the election of a new Liberal government in London, known to oppose the annexation, had quieted unrest in the Transvaal.
 However, Prime Minister William Ewart Gladstone, concerned with Irish and other issues, informed the Boer leaders that the British Empire would not relinquish the Transvaal.
 As a result, the Boer leadership began to prepare for an insurrection.